-It is important to understand that bullying is not the odd occasion of falling out with friends, name calling, arguments or when the occasional trick or joke is played on someone.
-We teach children about this.
+The odd occasion of falling out with friends, name calling, arguments or when the occasional trick or joke is played on someone.
+We teach children about this as it is important to understand what bullying is and is not.

 Bullying is: